marcoradaelli/WaitingTimeMetrology/README.md

 #### Returns
 The function returns a tuple of four elements.
-- `trajectories_results`, is a list of lists of dictionaries.
+- `trajectories_results` is a list of lists of dictionaries.
 Each of the elements of the outer list corresponds to a trajectory, and each trajectory contains a list of dictionaries; each dictionary corresponds to a quantum jump.
 For simplicity of implementation, a first jump in channel `nothing` is always added at time zero.
 -  `V` is the list of the no-jump evolution operators, pre-computed at `dt` intervals from zero to `t_final`.
 - `V_dot` is the list of derivatives of such `V` operators with respect to the parameter $\theta$.
 - `t_range` is the Julia range `0:dt:t_final`.